eitrtechnologies/git-automating/README.md

 # git-automating

-Utility script for adding or removing Gitlab deploy keys on the group level
+Utility script for managing GitLab deploy keys at the group level

 ## Action

-`add`: adds a deploy key across all projects included in a group\
+`add`: Adds a deploy key across all projects included in a group\
-`remove`: removes a deploy key across all projects included in a group
+`remove`: Removes a deploy key across all projects included in a group

 ## Usage